| Department

 substantial direct effects on federally recognized Indian tribal

+governments.
 In formulating or

 implementing such policies, HUD will be guided by the fundamental